The Best Men's Running Shoes of 2017

-The Best Buy Award goes to the Saucony Kinvara 7.
-This model proves to be a reliable stability shoe, scoring highest in stability, durability, and responsiveness.
+The Kinvara 7 wins our Best Buy Award, scoring highest in stability, durability, and responsiveness.
 As you probably know, many stability models can break the bank.
 The Saucony Kinvara 7 maintains an affordable $110 retail price, which is the least expensive stability version in our group.
-This model will provide many comfortable miles for each dollar spent.
-You can't really go wrong with this shoe if you're an over-pronator on a budget looking for a high-stability road running sneaker.
-And at 16.9 ounces, this shoe is a top contender for both overall and racing flats, but in the end it is a maximal shoe, which serves a less broad community than other styles.
-It is still a very good, versatile shoe and therefore received our Best Buy Award.
+This model provides many comfortable miles for each dollar spent.
+You can't go wrong with this shoe if you're an over-pronator on a budget looking for a high-stability road running sneaker.
+And at 16.9 ounces, this shoe is a top contender for both overall and racing flats, but in the end, it is a maximal contender, which serves a less broad community than other styles.
+It is still a superb, versatile shoe that brings a lot of value to the pavement.

 Top Pick Award for Lightweight Racing Flat

 Update - June 2017